samthor/sents/README.md

 * `dotfiles` controls whether files starting with '.' are returned
 * `filter` allows filtering of the results (`true` means include)
-  - Directories are passed with a trailing slash; if filtered, their subdirectories won't appear
+  - Directories are passed with a trailing slash (or `path.sep` on Windows); if filtered, their subdirectories won't appear
-  - This should be a pure function (i.e., don't change results over time) or you'll have a bad time
+  - This should be a pure function (i.e., don't change results over time), otherwise, you'll have a bad time

-If you used Sents inside a command-line tool, you might provide a glob and its matcher code to `filter` to make it user-friendly.
+If you use this inside a command-line tool, you might provide a glob and its matcher code to `filter` to make it user-friendly.
+(We don't depend on one, choose your own.)
 You could also make it support e.g., the contents of `.gitignore` (but make sure it doesn't change over time).

 # Caveats

-Sents will only watch the original directory.
+This will only watch the original directory.
-If it moves or is renamed, Sents will probably fail.
+If that directory is renamed or deleted, the watcher will emit an error.